top of page

 What We Do

-Improving the quality of life for all persons with a hearing loss
+for all persons with hearing loss

 Hearing Nelson is a charitable organisation founded in 1953.
 A branch of Hearing New Zealand, we aim to improve the lives of those who are Deaf or hard of hearing through one-on-one support and services such as independent hearing screening tests, hard of hearing advocacy and public awareness campaigns We promote inclusivity and accessibility for the Deaf and hard of hearing in our lovely region.
 We have a membership programme that offers free or discounted services as well as quarterly newsletters.